MARCH 2025 READING LIST

 The story was compelling in its portrayal of the absurdity of the aristocracy and the vast sums of money they spent.
 I was frustrated by the Duke of York’s expenditures and how all the responsibility fell on his mistress rather than on his wife.
 It was also disheartening to read about the ways men could entice women into relationships without accountability or validity on their own part.

-The part that lost me a little was the trials involving men purchasing their preferments from Mary Anne, who would then influence the Duke of York to enlist them in the military after the Napoleonic Wars.
+The part that lost me a little was the trials in which men purchased their preferments from Mary Anne, who would then influence the Duke of York to enlist them in the military after the Napoleonic Wars.
 This bribery predominantly falls on Mary Anne, who is blamed more than the man in charge.
-Du Maurier effectively addresses the theme of social hypocrisy and the pattern of gender inequality, but the narrative suffers due to her commitment to historical accuracy and detail in recounting the trials.
+Du Maurier effectively addresses the themes of social hypocrisy and gender inequality, but the narrative suffers from her commitment to historical accuracy and detail in recounting the trials.
 I confess I skimmed through many of the proceedings, capturing only a line or two.
 Suffice it to say, Mary Anne remains composed while the men become easily flustered, further illustrating the inaccuracies in gender stereotypes.
 If the story had focused more on the behind-the-scenes behaviors of those on trial, I believe I would have been more captivated by the narrative.
 Even so, it was an interesting read and certainly felt personal from Du Maurier.
 How often does a writer get the opportunity to write about their own family history with such interest?

 3.25/5 Stars